Music Box (film): Plot

 In Budapest a mysterious man claiming to be Laszlo's friend visits Ann at her hotel and leaves her a folder of documents.
 The next day, after hearing the witnesses' damning testimony, Ann produces the documents — signed past affidavits in which witnesses identified three different men as "Mishka."

 Judge Silver then dismisses the prosecution's case.
 A dejected Burke says that, while it is too late to save the victims, it is important to remember what happened to them, and claims Ann is denying the truth.
 He urges her to visit the bridge where Mishka threw his victims into the Danube River.
-During that time, the Red Army was storming Berlin and the war was effectively over, yet Hungarians were still massacring Jews.
+During this time, the Red Army was storming Berlin and the war was effectively over, yet Hungarians were still massacring Jews.
 Ann reacts angrily to his suggestion.

 As Ann is driven back to her hotel, the taxi crosses the Széchenyi Lánchíd bridge, where Mishka's executions took place.
 Ann asks the driver to stop, then gets out to view the site.
 Later, she visits Magda Zoldan, Tibor's sister, who lives in Budapest.
 Magda mentions that the Chicago Police Department sent her Tibor's wallet.
-She produces a pawn shop ticket taken from it and implores Ann to retrieve whatever Tibor pawned and send it to her.
+She produces a ticket from a pawn shop taken from it and implores Ann to retrieve whatever Tibor pawned and send it to her.
 Before leaving, Ann notices a photo of young Tibor with a characteristic scar on his left face; she realises he was Mischka's Arrow Cross partner in the atrocities that the witnesses described.

 Back in Chicago, Ann goes to the pawn shop to redeem Tibor's music box.
 Ann switches it on and, as it plays, old black-and-white photographs slowly emerge from the mechanism.
-The photos depict a youthful Michael Laszlo in an Arrow Cross uniform—sadistically torturing and murdering Jews.
-Ann, visibly sickened by her father's guilt, accuses him of being Mishka and killing Tibor Zoldan.
+The photos depict a youthful Laszlo in an Arrow Cross uniform sadistically torturing and murdering Jews.
+Ann, visibly sickened by her father's guilt, accuses him of being Mishka and killing Tibor.
 Laszlo claims the Communists have poisoned Ann against him.

 In the film's climax, Ann tells her father that she never wants herself or her son, Mikey, to see him again.
 Laszlo says Mikey will never believe her, then goes outside to play with his grandson.
-Ann composes a letter to Jack Burke and encloses Tibor Zoldan's photographs and the negatives in the envelope.
+Ann composes a letter to Burke and encloses Tibor's photographs and the negatives in the envelope.
 When the news of Laszlo's suspected war crimes is reported in the news, Ann talks to Mikey about his beloved grandfather.